badge icon

 UNESCO World Heritage Sites

 Chile has sites on the UNESCO list for both natural and cultural heritage.
-The stone statues (moai) of Rapa Nui, the historic port area of Valparaíso, the Sewell mining settlement, and the wooden churches of the Chiloé Islands are prominent examples.
+The stone statues (moai) of Rapa Nui, the historic port area of Valparaíso, the Sewell mining settlement, and the wooden churches of the Chiloé Archipelago are prominent examples.

 Historic Structures and Archaeological Sites